 As any climber knows, climbing shoes are a very different beast from just about any other footwear out there.
 They can also be a bit pricey.
 No surprise, then, that buying a new pair is not something one should take lightly.

-To help you get better, ahem, grip on the situation, we reached out to Matt Ratajczak, Head of Route Setting at BKB Eckington, the new 31,000 square foot Brooklyn Boulders location opening in the DC are later this summer.
-Check out this quick Q&A and you're sure to come away with insights that will serve you well when it's time to pony up.
+To help you get better, ahem, grip on the situation, we reached out to Matt Ratajczak, Head of Route Setting at BKB Eckington, the new 31,000-square-foot Brooklyn Boulders location that recently opened in Washington, D.C.
+Check out this quick Q&A, and you're sure to come away with insights that will serve you well when it's time to pony up.

 What's the number one thing people should keep in mind when buying climbing shoes?

 Shoes will feel different after they break in.
 Leather shoes will stretch more than synthetic shoes.
 You’ll want to fit your shoes as tight as possible without feeling painful.
 After about a week or two of climbing (or wearing them at home while you are relaxing before bed) your shoes should feel less stiff and more snug.